DHTMLX/docs-suite/docs/grid/configuration.md

 console.log(grid.range.isDisabled()); // `true` - module is inactive
 grid.range.setRange({ xStart: "a", yStart: "1" }); // the range will not be set
 ~~~

+For information on using the Range Selection API, read the [Work with Range Selection object](grid/usage_range_selection.md) guide.

 ## Spans